Feb 6, 2008

-Last month the Maharishi stepped down as head of his organization and said he would be "retiring into silence."
+Last month the Maharishi stepped down as head of his organisation and said he would be "retiring into silence".

 Born in central India, the Maharishi started studying meditation after completing a degree in physics in 1940.
 After a retreat in the Himalayas he decided to take his techniques to the world, first visiting the United States in 1959.

-According to the TM organization, the Maharishi's message remained constant: "Life is bliss.
+According to the TM organisation, the Maharishi's message remained constant: "Life is bliss.
 Man is born to enjoy.
 Within everyone is an unlimited reservoir of energy, intelligence, and happiness."